 Hide some in your bike where it’s really hard to get at, like up the main frame, inside the handle bars, taped under the battery in plastic bags and a leather sleeve.
 You could also look to see if you can make a discrete compartment within your saddle

-Do carry some traveler’s cheques.
+Do carry some traveller’s cheques.
 They can be replaced quickly if pinched and are good for flashing at borders as proof of wealth, but without inviting bribery requests.
-Quite often you’ll have to pay a commission on traveler’s cheques.
+Quite often you’ll have to pay a commission on traveller’s cheques.
 I usually use Amex as then you can have important post sent to their offices around the world.
 The other way to do that is to have an Amex card

 Make sure your travel insurance covers you for loss/theft of money and keep all foreign exchange receipts as evidence

 Carry a sturdy padlock and a hasp.
 Many very cheap hotels in third world countries have no locks on doors but they don’t mind you putting your own on – honestly!
 Don’t forget some decent screws, too.

 Ally boxes make great mini safes and are a brilliant deterrent for the casual thief.
 Some top boxes such as the Jesses (www.twowheeltrekkers.com) have integrated security hatches and secret compartments for stashing loot.